F O R T R E S S

 Some cars were returned with problems

-If your car is going away for 7 months, then you’ll at least expect it to return with all the problems fixed.
+If your car is going away for seven months, then you’ll at least expect it to return with all the problems fixed.
 Alas, that wasn’t so.
 Some vehicles returned with mechanical faults and even more problems.

 Not only that, but after all the time and money, some of the pimped features just didn’t work either. “(My car) was basically a polished turd,” former contestant Seth Martino wrote.